-Jonah Ogles (@jonahogles) is a senior editor at Outside.
+Jonah Ogles (@jonahogles) is the articles editor at Outside.
 He previously worked at Cincinnati Magazine and the White Lake Beacon in Michigan.

 If you’re willing to work hard, conquer your fears, and maybe don some superhero spandex, anything is possible